Quarantine Concierge Service Information

 We take no responsibility for the condition of your plant on arrival at your address!!

-Although we guarantee all our own plants, that guarantee does not extend to concierge plants because we cannot guarantee how the plant will arrive here, how it will stand up after being barerooted by your sender, travelling, repotted, held, dipped, sprayed and packaged again before traveling another 4 or 5 days to get to its destination.
+Although we guarantee all our own plants, that guarantee does not extend to concierge plants because we cannot guarantee the condition the plant will arrive in here, how it will stand up after being barerooted by your sender, travelling, repotted, held, dipped, sprayed and packaged again before traveling another 4 or 5 days to get to its destination.
 Also some plants (esp weakly rooted/unrooted plants) may not like being sent in wet media, which is unavoidable as they have to be dipped before packaging.
 In addition many plants should never be barerooted.
 Having said that nearly all plants arrive to you in very good condition if we receive a reasonable plant.
 We stopped barerooting plants over 20 years ago because most plants are weakened demonstrably.

 In reality because of our superior packaging system 97% of our plants arrive in excellent condition even if traveling for 2 weeks.
 We have hundreds of testimonials to state this fact.